Step-by-Step Instructions

 -

-- Walk through the property to assess its current condition.
-Take note of any areas that require special attention, such as mold, pests, or heavy debris.
+- Walk through the entire property to assess the condition of each room.
+Take note of any damage, debris, or areas that require special attention.
+This will help you prioritize your cleaning efforts.

 -